- Search The Registry

 It was known as Oberlin Collegiate Institute until 1850, when its present name was adopted.
 Two years after its founding, Oberlin admitted students "without respect to color," becoming one of the first U. S. colleges to do so; before the American Civil War, it was known as a center for antislavery activities.
 Charles Grandison Finney, professor of theology and president of Oberlin from 1851 to 1866, first proclaimed his doctrine of evangelical Calvinism known as Oberlin Theology.

 Oberlin was also the first college in the United States to admit women.
 Women studied in the "Ladies Department" at Oberlin from the school's founding, but in 1837 four women entered the regular college degree program.
-After the civil war, Oberlin’s BLACK graduates played influential roles in establishing other black colleges and serving on their faculties.
-As these colleges grew and other white colleges began admitting blacks Oberlin began to lose its distinctiveness.
-However, in the 1880s, Mary Terrell, Anna Cooper, and Ida B. Wells (all AB, 1884) found it an inspiring place to be.
+After the civil war, Oberlin’s Black graduates played influential roles in establishing other Black colleges and serving on their faculties.
+As these colleges grew and other white colleges began admitting Blacks, Oberlin began to lose its distinctiveness.
+However, in the 1880s, Mary Church Terrell, Anna Cooper, and Ida B. Wells (all AB, 1884) found it an inspiring place to be.
 During the 19th century American Civil Rights era.
-Also, the Black Power movements, renewed public pride in Oberlin’s early commitment to racial justice resurfaced.
+Also, the Black Power movements renewed public pride in Oberlin’s early commitment to racial justice resurfaced.

-The conservatory awards the bachelor of music, as well as master’s degrees in conducting, music education, opera theater, performance on historical instruments, and teaching.
+The conservatory awards bachelor of music and master’s degrees in conducting, music education, opera theater, performance on historical instruments, and teaching.
 Research facilities at Oberlin College include the Allen Memorial Art Museum.
 Other notable Oberlin graduates include Fanny Coppin, Jonetta B. Cole, John Mercer Langston, William S.Scarborough, Sterling A. Brown, Shirley Grahm Du Bois, George T. Walker, and more.